anselmobattisti/speed-network-service-mesh/scripts/basic-nsm/README.md

 * files/cluster-worker: The template file for the worker clusters
 * files/cluster-registry: The template file for the registry clusters

+### Apps

+To add a new app in the cluster, you need to add the app in the files/apps folder and then add the app in the files/cluster-worker/kustomization.yaml or cluster-registry/kustomization.yaml file including the new app.

 # The Process

 For each cluster in the configured file we create a folder inside the foder clusters.
 The last cluster is the floating registry, it will run the k8s registry.
 The other clusters are the worker clusters.